LinuxForHealth/FHIR/fhir-examples/src/main/resources/json/profiles/fhir-ig-davinci-pdex-plan-net/README.md

-These examples are for DaVinci PDEX Plan Net - Release 0.1.7
+These examples are for DaVinci PDEX Plan Net - Release 1.0.0

-Link to the Source - https://build.fhir.org/ig/HL7/davinci-pdex-plan-net/branches/v0.1.7
-Retrieved on 09 NOV 2020
+Retrieved 30 NOV 2020